rust-gamedev/rust-gamedev.github.io/content/news/050/index.md

 The player has limited inventory capacity and the weapons get damaged after each use.
 There are 20 randomly generated levels to beat.

-It is available on desktop (Windows / Linux), Android and Web (mobile friendly).
+It is available on desktop (Windows / Linux), Android, and Web (mobile friendly).
 The game's source code also comes with a custom WGPU-based 2D framework.

 _Discussions: ([/r/roguelikes][monk-tower-reddit])_